Education in South Korea: English education

 Korea has an extensive English education history dating back to the Joseon Dynasty.
 During this time, Koreans received English education in public institutes, where translators were instructed for conversion of Korean into foreign languages.
 The Public Foreign Language School established in 1893, educated young males to perform tasks to modernize Korea.
 This school, unlike facilities such as Yuk Young Gong Won (1886), disregarded social statuses, welcoming more students into the institute and introducing the first Korean foreign language instructors into the field of English education.

-English was also taught during the Joseon Dynasty in missionary schools, which were established to spread the word of the Christian faith to Koreans, although these schools did not equip its students with the necessary tools to read, write, comprehend and speak the language.
-Direct Method teaching was uncommon, as instructors were often unqualified as English teachers and the textbook was limited to the Holy Bible.
-During the Japanese Imperialism Period, Koreans were forced to prioritize the learning and speaking of Japanese.
-English was offered only as an elective course, though, the instructors were often Japanese, hindering proper English pronunciation.
-After the liberation of Korea from Japan in 1945, the first national curriculum was established in 1955, launching greater pursuit of English education and returning the nation to speaking its native tongue.

-The relevance of early English education and globalization were brought to the attention of South Korea during the 1986 Asian Games and Seoul Olympic Games, as many came to realize the value of the English language.
-English is taught as a required subject from the third year of elementary school up to high school, as well as in most universities, with the goal of performing well on the TOEIC and TOEFL, which are tests of reading, listening and grammar-based English.
-For students who achieve high scores, there is also a speaking evaluation.
-Universities began lecturing in English to help improve competence and though only few were competent enough themselves to lead a class, many elementary school teachers were also recommended to teach in English.

 In 1994, the university entrance examination moved away from testing grammar, towards a more communicative method.
 Parents redirected the focus of English education to align with exam content.
 English Language Education programs focus on ensuring competency to perform effectively as a nation in an era of globalization using proficiency-based language programs that allow students to learn according to their own abilities and interests and driving Koreans to focus more on oral proficiency.
 With the new focus placed on oral expertise, there has been an "intense desire to speak native-like English" pressuring parents to take measures to ensure the most beneficial English education.